Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 - Time in nature

-- Practices that downregulate your nervous system (meditation, breathwork, yoga)
+- Practices that calm you down (meditation, slow breathing, yoga)

 - Social connection beyond your partner

-The more regulated you are day-to-day, the less a single fight will derail your sleep.
+The steadier you are day-to-day, the less a single fight will derail your sleep.

 When Post-Fight Insomnia Signals Deeper Issues